atacan/DiscussionStringCatalogPackage/README.md

 </plist>
 ```

-- For the text that doesn't have Bundle.module Xcode shows this warning
+- For the text that doesn't have Bundle.module, Xcode shows this warning

 ```console
 ERROR: Hello, world!